History of the Aether Theory

 dual-dynamic process of aether.

-(8) Undoubtedly the most powerful motivator was the experimental results
+(8) Undoubtedly, the most powerful motivator was the experimental results

 that demanded the existence of aether.
 The repeated detection of absolute